codeur/paybox_system/README.md

 method, so you can safely use it on any architecture.

-I highly recommend you to contact Paybox by email and tell them you want to use "Paybox System without CGI by calculating the HMAC yourself".
+I highly recommend you to contact Paybox by email and tell them you want to use *"Paybox System without CGI by calculating the HMAC yourself"*.

 ## Paybox System Basics